 What, then, will a balanced acceptance of this ministry of the Spirit through prophecy produce in the life of the believer?
 How will it teach him or her to relate to the Word of God?
 The messages of Ellen White attract us to the Scriptures.
 Her intent is that all may see the "beautiful simplicity of truth" within the pages of Scripture.
-The Bible is supreme, superior. and sufficient, but, as she explains, "notwithstanding all this, some who profess to make the Word of God their study are found living in direct opposition to its plainest teachings.
-Then, to leave men and women without excuse.
-God gives plain and pointed testimonies. bringing them back to the Word that they have neglected to follow."10
+The Bible is supreme, superior, and sufficient, but, as she explains, "notwithstanding all this, some who profess to make the word of God their study are found living in direct opposition to its plainest teachings.
+Then, to leave men and women without excuse, God gives plain and pointed testimonies, bringing them back to the word that they have neglected to follow."
+10

-It is clear, then, that as we study the Ellen White writings we will be reminded of the great Biblical principles.
+It is clear, then, that as we study the

+Ellen White writings we will be reminded of the great Biblical principles.
 Many case studies will be presented to us, and we will then return to the Scriptures with that necessary enlightenment as we work out the application of the Bible teachings to our everyday experiences.
-These messages from the Lord will impress upon us that which has already been revealed and send us to the Scriptures with a new and vivid realisation of their appropriateness in this day and in our lives.
+These messages from the Lord will impress upon us that which has already been revealed and send us to the Scriptures with a new and vivid realization of their appropriateness in this day and in our lives.

 Let us pray that we may understand better the relationship of the Ellen White writings to the Scriptures.
 Let us pray that we may avoid extreme positions.
-Let us pray that we may be open to the leading of the Holy Spirit and recognise that it is still true that when we believe in the Lord our God we will be established and when we believe His prophets we shall prosper (2) Chronicles 20:20).
+Let us pray that we may be open to the leading of the Holy Spirit and recognize that it is still true that when we believe in the Lord our God we will be established and when we believe His prophets we shall prosper (2 Chron.
+20:20).

+- 1 Review and Herald, July 24, 1856.

-- 1. Review and Herald.
-July 24, 1856.
+- Review and Herald, July 24, 1856.

-- 2. Id., Oct.
+2 Ibid., Oct.
 3, 1854; Oct.
 16, 1855.

-- 3. Id., Dec.
+3 Ibid., Dec.
 4, 1855.

-- 4. Id., Feb.
-28, 1856
+4 Ibid., Feb.
+28, 1856.

-- 5. Id., June 12, 1866.
+5 Ibid., June 12, 1866.

-- 5. "The Great Controversy," page vii.
+6 The Great Controversy, p. vii.

-7. "Early Writings." page 78.
-(Italics supplied.)
+7 Early Writings, p.
+78. (Italics supplied.)

-8. "Testimonies," Vol. 2, page 605.
+8 Testimonies, vol. 2, p.
+605.

-- 9. Id., Vol. 8, page 157

-- 10. Id., Vol. 2, page 455
+9 Ibid., vol. 8, p.
+157.

+10 Ibid., vol. 2, p.
+455.

 - 1. Why can we accept the concept of the "Bible only" and still believe in Ellen White's authority? - 2.
 How should Ellen White's ministry be tested by Scripture? - 3.
 How do you relate the concepts of the all-sufficiency of Scripture and the necessity of subsequent revelation? - 4.
 What was Ellen White's distinctive function as a messenger of the Lord? - 5.
 Think of an illustration where a Biblical principle is amplified and classified in Ellen White's writings.
-Be prepared to share this with your group. - 6.
+Be prepared to share this with - 6.
 What practical suggestions would you offer for a balanced approach to the study of the Scriptures and the writings of Ellen White?

-Friday, September 17
+Friday, October 29